unhcr-jordan/piati/README.md

 ## For issues

-You may first refers to the list of issues on the original repository @ https://github.com/okfn/piati/issues
+You may first refer to the list of issues on the original repository @ https://github.com/okfn/piati/issues